 If you don't have access to Codespaces, or prefer local development, use this method to create a local environment.

 Download and install the following prerequisites:

 Create a Git repository from the Flow Template

 Visit the Flow Template repository on GitHub, click on Use this template, and proceed to create your repository.

 Open in VS Code

 Clone your repository locally and open it in VS Code.
-You should see a popup in the lower right corner asking if you'd like to re-open the repository in a container.
+You'll see a popup in the lower right corner asking if you'd like to re-open the repository in a container.
 Click Re-open in container.
-This may take a minute or two the first time you do this, as it downloads everything and builds the container.
+It may take several minutes to download components and build the container.

 Regardless of the method you used, first test everything is working as expected.
 The repository contains a sample project, which includes a test.
 (It also serves as a quick tutorial, which we recommend as a next step).

 flowctl test --source word-counts.flow.yaml